MIC-DKFZ/AVID/CONTRIBUTING.md

   ```bash
   python -m unittest
   ```
 Ensure that all tests are green.
-You may ignore skipped tests due to not available CLI tools as long as you change does not impact those tools.
+You may ignore skipped tests due to not available CLI tools as long as your change does not impact those tools.

 ### Making a pull request (on GitHub)